John Otto Siegel: Second enlistment

 On 15 December 1917 Siegel was re-enlisted with the Navy.
 His draft card states he and Teresa have one child, Margaret Jean "Virginia" Siegel.
 His draft card also shows that he is a wagon driver "teamster" working for Wells Fargo Company Express.
 For the first year of his second enlistment Siegel spent his time working in the Navy Yard at Norfolk, VA.

 On 1 November 1918, Siegel was working as a Boatswain's Mate 2nd Class for the US Navy on board the tugboat Mohawk (YT-17).
 Working in the Norfolk Naval Shipyard the Mohawk rushed to give aid to a burning ship, the schooner Hjeltenaes, which was tied up along the Beltline Bridge.
 Siegel was able to rescue two men from the crew's quarters and was going back a third time when he was trapped by a burst steam pipe.
 Overcome by the smoke, Siegel collapsed and had to be rescued by his shipmates.
 Medical officers worked on him most of the night fearing he would die.
-For his actions Siegel was recommended and awarded the Congressional Medal of Honor along with a $100 gratuity.
+For his actions Siegel was recommended and awarded the Medal of Honor along with a $100 gratuity.

 After a short recovery Siegel went back to the Receiving Ship in Norfolk, VA until March 1919 when he transferred to the USS Hopewell.
 On 16 June 1919 Siegel was once again wanted for desertion for a period of three months and six days.
 He was sentenced to six months restriction to Ship or Station and maintain a satisfactory record to terminate at any time after three months at the discretion of the commanding officer.
 Approved on 22 October 1919, the restrictions were to terminate 27 January 1920.
 However, on 15 March 1920 he was charged for falsehood and attempting to obtain money under false pretenses and the Commanding Officer ordered the dishonorable discharge of his second enlistment.
 Prior to his court-martial Siegel underwent a mental evaluation during which he stated he had been worried and exceedingly nervous for several months prior to his nomination for the Medal of Honor.
 He had been worried over domestic affairs and depressed after recently learning that he was adopted.
 However he was found fit for trial.